Weikai-Xu/Weikai-Xu.github.io/_pages/about.md

 # 🔥 News
-- Mar 2025: 🎉 I was selected for the 2024 China Association for Science and Technology (CAST) Young Talent Support Program (PhD Special Project).
+- Mar 2025: &nbsp; I was selected for the 2024 China Association for Science and Technology (CAST) Young Talent Support Program (PhD Special Project) 🎉🎉.
-- Feb 2025: 🎉 One paper has been accepted by ACM/IEEE Design Automation Conference (DAC) 2025.
+- Feb 2025: One paper has been accepted by ACM/IEEE Design Automation Conference (DAC) 2025.
-- Jan 2025: 🎉 One paper has been accepted by IEEE Electron Devices Technology and Manufacturing Conference (EDTM) 2025.
+- Jan 2025: One paper has been accepted by IEEE Electron Devices Technology and Manufacturing Conference (EDTM) 2025.
-- Nov 2024: 🎉 One paper has been accepted by Design, Automation & Test in Europe Conference (DATE) 2025.
+- Nov 2024: One paper has been accepted by Design, Automation & Test in Europe Conference (DATE) 2025.
-- Sep 2024: 🎉 Two papers have been accepted by IEEE International Electron Devices Meeting (IEDM) 2024.
+- Sep 2024: Two papers have been accepted by IEEE International Electron Devices Meeting (IEDM) 2024.
-- May 2024: 🎉 One paper has been accepted by IEEE European Solid-State Electronics Research Conference (ESSERC) 2024.
+- May 2024: One paper has been accepted by IEEE European Solid-State Electronics Research Conference (ESSERC) 2024.
-- May 2024: 🎉 One paper has been accepted in IEEE Electron Device Letters.
+- May 2024: One paper has been accepted in IEEE Electron Device Letters.
-- Feb 2024: 🎉 One paper has been accepted by ACM/IEEE Design Automation Conference (DAC) 2024.
+- Feb 2024: One paper has been accepted by ACM/IEEE Design Automation Conference (DAC) 2024.
-- Jan 2024: 🎉 Two papers have been accepted by IEEE Electron Devices Technology and Manufacturing Conference (EDTM) 2024.
+- Jan 2024: Two papers have been accepted by IEEE Electron Devices Technology and Manufacturing Conference (EDTM) 2024.
-- Nov 2023: 🎉 One paper has been accepted in IEEE Electron Device Letters.
+- Nov 2023: One paper has been accepted in IEEE Electron Device Letters.
-- Apr 2023: 🎉 One paper has been accepted by Silicon Nanoelectronics Workshop (SNW)
+- Apr 2023: One paper has been accepted by Silicon Nanoelectronics Workshop (SNW)
-- Feb 2023: 🎉 One collaborative paper has been accepted by China Semiconductor Technology International Conference (CSTIC) 2023.
+- Feb 2023: One collaborative paper has been accepted by China Semiconductor Technology International Conference (CSTIC) 2023.
-- Jan 2023: 🎉 One paper has been accepted by IEEE Electron Devices Technology and Manufacturing Conference (EDTM) 2023.
+- Jan 2023: One paper has been accepted by IEEE Electron Devices Technology and Manufacturing Conference (EDTM) 2023.
-- Jan 2023: 🎉 One paper has been accepted in Solid-State Electronics.
+- Jan 2023: One paper has been accepted in Solid-State Electronics.
-- Sep 2022: 🎉 Two collaborative papers have been accepted by IEEE International Electron Devices Meeting (IEDM) 2023.
+- Sep 2022: Two collaborative papers have been accepted by IEEE International Electron Devices Meeting (IEDM) 2023.
-- Jun 2022: 🎉 I received the Best Student Award (1st Prize) of CSTIC 2022.
+- Jun 2022: I received the Best Student Award (1st Prize) of CSTIC 2022.
-- Apr 2022: 🎉 One paper has been accepted by IEEE Symposium on VLSI Technology and Circuits 2022.
+- Apr 2022: One paper has been accepted by IEEE Symposium on VLSI Technology and Circuits 2022.
-- Nov 2021: 🎉 One paper has been accepted by China Semiconductor Technology International Conference (CSTIC) 2022.
+- Nov 2021: One paper has been accepted by China Semiconductor Technology International Conference (CSTIC) 2022.
-- Sep 2021: 🎉 One collaborative paper has been accepted by IEEE International Electron Devices Meeting (IEDM) 2022.
+- Sep 2021: One collaborative paper has been accepted by IEEE International Electron Devices Meeting (IEDM) 2022.
 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.